GRIP

 xxxxxxxxxxx first thing that I look

-and will also help you control the club
+help you control the club face so you

 Lori Randle